Domain-Connect/DomainConnectDDNS-Windows/README.md

 Clicking "Finish" in the setup program will exchange the access code for an oauth token.
 This (and all other necessary data) are written to a simple configuration file (settings.txt).

+### DomainConnectDDNSUpdateTray ###

+This is a Windows Tray application that monitors for DNS changes and updates IPs with the host.

 ### DomainConnectDDNSUpdate ###

 This is the Windows Service that monitors and updates the IP with the host.

-This sets a timer that monitors for DNS changes.
-The initial value is determined by doing a public DNS query.
-This is compared to the IP address currently assigned to the home network (gotten through a call to ipify.org), and upon changes will be updated by applying the
-Domain Connect template.

-Access is kept current by looking for expiration of the oauth token.

 ### Tester ###